misterdallas/TAK-Server-Rocky-Script/README.md

 # TAK-Server-Rocky-Script
-A script to get a basic TAK Server up and running in Rocky Linux.
+Scripts to get a basic TAK Server up and running with certificate enrollment.
+Specifically in Rocky and CentOS.